swift-vim/SwiftPackageManager.vim/README.md

 ### Code Completion and Diagnostics

-Status: Working / In Progress
+*Status: Working / In Progress*

 Support for Code Completion in Swift Package Manager Projects.

-The core plugin is [iCompleteMe](https://github.com/jerrymarino/iCompleteMe).
+- [x] Invoke completions and display real time diagnostics via [iCompleteMe](https://github.com/jerrymarino/iCompleteMe).

-- [x] Generate `compile_commands.json` for Swift Package Manager projects
+- [x] Generate `compile_commands.json` for Swift Package Manager projects via [SwiftCompilationDatabase](https://github.com/jerrymarino/SwiftCompilationDatabase)

+### Playgrounds

+*Status: In Progress*

+Create and experiment with Playgrounds for Swift Package Manager Projects.

+This is fundamental playground support for Vim, and has the ability to:

+- [x] Display playground output in Vim via [SwiftPlayground.vim](https://github.com/jerrymarino/SwiftPlayground.vim)
+- [ ] Generate Playgrounds
+- [ ] Easily access SPM dependencies in playgrounds

 ### Build Support

-Status: TODO
+*Status: TODO*

 Integrate with Swift Package Manager's build system

 - [ ] See build errors and warnings in Vim

-### Playgrounds

-Status: In Progress

-Create and experiment Playgrounds with Swift Package Manager Projects.

-This is fundamental playground support for Vim, and has the ability to:

-- [x] Display playground output in Vim [SwiftPlayground.vim](https://github.com/jerrymarino/SwiftPlayground.vim)
-- [ ] Generate Playgrounds
-- [ ] Integrate Swift Package Manager dependencies into the Playground

 ### Debugger

-Status: TODO
+*Status: TODO*

 A lightweight "plugin" for [swift-lldb](https://github.com/apple/swift-lldb).
 Support should be fast and utilize the LLDB shell running in another process for most interaction.

 Features:
-- [ ] Add and remove breakpoints from vim
+- [ ] Add and remove breakpoints from Vim
-- [ ] When the debugger hits a breakpoint it open the file in vim at that line
+- [ ] When the debugger hits a breakpoint it open the file in Vim at that line

 ### Test Support

-Status: TODO
+*Status: TODO*

 Run tests and see failing output in Vim.

 ## Contributing

-Contributors welcome!
+Contributions in the form of issues, documentation, PRs, bugs, or any feedback are welcome.